GenericMappingTools/gmt/doc/rst/source/tutorial/session-2_jl.rst

 sizes in cm.
 Reformatting this file to comply with the `plot <https://www.generic-mapping-tools.org/GMT.jl/dev/plot/>`_ input format can be done in a number of ways.
 Here, we simply use the common column selection option **incol** and its :ref:`scaling/offset capabilities <-icols_full>`.
-To skip the first 3 header records and then select the 4th, 3rd, 5th, and 6th column and scale the last column by 0.1, we would use
+To skip the first 3 header records and then select the 5th, 4rd, 6th, and 7th column and scale the 7th column by 0.1, we would use

    ::